azshue/azshue.github.io/_pages/about.md

 ---

 ## About me
-   I am a researcher at Salesforce Research, where I spend most of my time working on large multimodal models.
-Before joining Salesforce, I obtained my Ph.D. degree in Computer Science from the University of Maryland, College Park (UMD) in 2024, advised by [Tom Goldstein](https://www.cs.umd.edu/~tomg/).
-My PhD research focuses topics relevant to AI/ML safety and trustworthiness in both vision and language modalities.
+   I’m a researcher at Salesforce AI Research, where I work on large multimodal models.

+   Before joining Salesforce, I got my Ph.D. in Computer Science from the University of Maryland, College Park (UMD) in 2024, advised by [Tom Goldstein](https://www.cs.umd.edu/~tomg/).
+My PhD research focuses on topics relevant to AI/ML safety and trustworthiness in both vision and language modalities.

-   During my years at UMD, I have interned at Nvidia, Salesforce, and Google as a research intern, where I have collaborated with many awesome professors and researchers.
-Before that, I obtained my bachelor's degree in information security at the University of Science and Technology of China (USTC) in June 2019.
+   During my years at UMD, I interned at Nvidia, Salesforce, and Google, collaborating with some amazing researchers.
+Before that, I did my undergrad at the University of Science and Technology of China (USTC) and graduated in 2019.

+   I’m always excited to explore new ideas and collaboration opportunities, so feel free to reach out!